Jeremy Allen White: 2006–2021: Early work and Shameless

-White made his professional acting debut in 2006, with small roles in the film Beautiful Ohio and television series Conviction.
-In 2007, White starred in the Independent film The Speed of Life.
-Premiering at the Venice Film Festival, the film won the Queer Lion award for best LGBTQ related film at the festival.
+White made his professional acting debut in 2006, with small roles in the film Beautiful Ohio and the television series Conviction.
+In 2007, White starred in the independent film The Speed of Life.
+Premiering at the Venice Film Festival, the film won the Queer Lion award for best LGBTQ-related film at the festival.
 In 2008, White appeared in the film Afterschool directed by Antonio Campos.
 The film premiered at the 2008 Cannes Film Festival.
-White had minor roles in Law & Order and Law & Order: Special Victims Unit in three episodes between them in 2007, 2008 and 2010.
+White had minor roles in series Law & Order and Law & Order: Special Victims Unit in three episodes between them in 2007, 2008, and 2010.

 White received his breakthrough role in the comedy-drama series Shameless as Lip Gallagher, the eldest son of the dysfunctional Gallagher household.
-He was cast shortly after graduating from the Professional Performing Arts School.
+He was cast shortly after graduating from the PPAS.
 White received positive reviews for the role, with Rolling Stone noting there was a "powerful stillness" to his performance.
 White portrayed the character in 134 episodes between 2011 and 2021.
 For his performance, White received a nomination at the 2014 Critics' Choice Television Awards for Best Supporting Actor in a Comedy Series.
-Whilst filming the show, White made appearances in several films, including Rob the Mob (2014), After Everything (2018), and actor Dave Franco's directorial debut, The Rental (2020).
+While filming the show, White also made appearances in several films, including a five-line part as a period juvenile delinquent in You Can't Win (filmed circa 2013, released direct-to-video in 2026), Rob the Mob (2014), After Everything (2018), and actor Dave Franco's directorial debut, The Rental (2020).
 After the show's end, White recalled being in an "upsetting head space" and had doubts on whether he could act outside of the show.